Billy Bathgate

+Billy Bathgate is a 1989 novel by author E. L. Doctorow, telling the story of a young man who ingratiates himself with famous mobster Dutch Schultz.
+Though the Billy Bathgate character is fiction, Schultz and several others are based on real-life people.

-Billy Bathgate is a 1989 novel by author E. L. Doctorow that won the 1989 National Book Critics Circle award for fiction for 1990, the 1990 PEN/Faulkner Award for Fiction, the 1990 William Dean Howells Medal, and was the runner-up for the 1990 Pulitzer Prize and the 1989 National Book Award.
+The novel was a critical and popular success.
+It won the 1989 National Book Critics Circle award for fiction for 1990, the 1990 PEN/Faulkner Award for Fiction, the 1990 William Dean Howells Medal, and was the runner-up for the 1990 Pulitzer Prize and the 1989 National Book Award.
 The book was dedicated to Jason Epstein.

 A film based on the novel was released in 1991 to somewhat mixed reviews.

 Plot summary

 Billy Behan is an impoverished fifteen-year-old living in The Bronx with his mother.
 One afternoon, Billy is present when infamous Jewish mobster Dutch Schultz arrives to inspect a shipment of illegal beer.
 When Billy demonstrates his skill at juggling, an amused Schultz calls him a "capable boy" and tips him.
 Billy later finds and infiltrates Schultz's offices without being seen, resulting in Schultz's accountant and trusted advisor Otto Berman agreeing to take him into the gang.
 To avoid the stigma of having an Irish boy work for a Jewish crime boss, Billy changes his last name to "Bathgate" after a local street.

 When Berman tasks Billy to spy on the gangsters who go to Schultz's nightclub, Billy witnesses Bo Weinberg, Schultz's lieutenant, meeting with a pair of men affiliated with the rival Italian mafia.
 Believing that Weinberg is a traitor, Schultz has him and his girlfriend, a socialite named Drew Preston, kidnapped at gunpoint.
 Billy follows them out to a riverboat, where he witnesses Schultz having Weinberg thrown into the East River with his feet encased in cement.
 Afterwards, Schultz has Billy take Drew back to her apartment to gather her things.
 Billy discovers Drew is married, and that her wealthy husband, Harvey, is gay.

 Seeing Schultz as simply the latest of her sexual conquests, Drew agrees to become his gun moll and is taken with him when he settles in Onondaga as part of his plan to avoid conviction for tax evasion.
-Billy poses as Schulz's ward with Drew as his governess, while Schultz works to win over the locals by paying off debts, making charitable gifts, and even converting to Roman Catholicism at the town church.
+Billy poses as Schultz's ward with Drew as his governess, while Schultz works to win over the locals by paying off debts, making charitable gifts, and even converting to Roman Catholicism at the town church.
 One afternoon, Drew goes for a country hike with Billy and asks him to tell her the truth about Bo's death.
 She then scrambles down the side of a waterfall and swims in the pool underneath, where Billy comforts her.
 Eventually, the two start an affair.